-The best Brooks running shoes are the beloved of thousands of runners around the globe.
-From the Vilanova model in 1974 to the first-ever industry-use of EVA in the Vantage, launched in 1977, and the Varus Wedge technology of 1981 to reduce overpronation, Brooks has always been on the cutting edge of developing the best running shoes for every type of runner.
+The best Brooks running shoes are beloved by thousands of runners around the globe.
+From the Vilanova model in 1974 to the first-ever industry use of EVA in the Vantage, launched in 1977, and the Varus Wedge technology of 1981 to reduce overpronation, Brooks has always been on the cutting edge of developing the best running shoes for every type of runner.

 Best Brooks running shoes to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 You’ve probably heard of the Brooks’ Ghost, as it’s such a classic, popular shoe for everyday runs.
 It’s also Brooks’ first carbon-neutral shoe, with the upper made from 30 per cent recycled material and reduced manufacturing waste in the creation process.

 The Ghost 14 has 100 per cent DNA LOFT cushioning in the midsole, which gives such a soft feel on every stride.
 The upper has enough stretch to hold your foot, feels very soft and gives a 360-degree supportive fit.
 If you’ve always been a fan of the Ghost shoe, an upgrade is a no-brainer as Brooks excels in their cushioned shoes.

 How does the Ghost 14 fare against the second-best Brooks shoes, the Glycerin 19?
 Find out here: Brooks Glycerin 19 vs Ghost 14.

 Brooks’ softest ever shoe, the Glycerin, blends foam, air and rubber to provide their top-of-the-range cushioning experience.
 This neutral shoe not only offers plenty of cushioning underfoot from the DNA LOFT that extends the whole length of the midsole, but the upper is also one of the most comfortable you can ever hope to run in.